Aliciaac7/bookstore-project/README.md

-/* bookstore-project
-Created by Alicia Abalos
+# Created by Alicia Abalos
-*/

 # DESCRIPTION:
 This is a computer program that I created for a small bookstore.
 This application allows the manager of the store to manage inventory and rentals records efficiently.